pointerlost/throw25/README.md

 # throwEngine

+(Attention!
+The builder for this project will be updated soon!)

 🎮 A cross-platform C++ game engine built with CMake and vcpkg.

 Designed for modularity, flexibility, and simplicity — this engine is ideal for learning or prototyping.